 - Bacon and Cheese – Crispy air fryer bacon and melted cheese are a perfect match and so satisfying.

-- Veggie Omelette -Try diced and sauteed bell pepper and onions, seasoned with a little salt and pepper.
+- Veggie Omelette -Try diced and sautéed bell pepper and onions, or you can top with halved cherry tomatoes, and diced avocado

-- Prep fillings ahead – since omelettes take just a few minutes to cook, make sure all of your filings and toppings are prepped before you turn on the stove.
+- Prep fillings ahead – since omelettes take just a few minutes to cook, make sure all of your fillings and toppings are prepped before you turn on the stove.

-- Avoid pepper – since the black pepper doesn’t dissolve into the egg, it will pool at the bottom and give your omelet an ugly appearance.
+- Avoid black pepper – pepper will pool at the bottom and make your omelette look ugly.
 Save the pepper for sprinkling over the finished omelette if desired.

-- Non-stick pan makes it easier to flip your (I love my 8-inch Hexclad pan because it’s not Teflon).
+- A non-stick pan makes it easier to flip your (I love my 8-inch ceramic skillet because it’s not Teflon).
 You don’t need a fancy omelette pan.

 - Reduce the heat – Once the eggs are in the pan, reduce the heat to low to give your eggs a chance to cook through without browning.